-a city and port in Central Dalmatia, situated on a peninsula between the eastern part of the Gulf of Kaštela and the Split Channel.
-A hill Marjan rises in the western part of the peninsula and the ridges Kozjak and Mosor rising in the East and the North-East.
+Central Dalmatia.
+The peninsula between the eastern part of the today's Gulf of Kaštela and the Split Channel, protected by a Marjan hill from the western part of the peninsula and the ridges Kozjak and Mosor rising in the East and the North-East.
 Protected bay with everything in sight.
 A perfect spot.

 Aspalathos was the name of an ancient Greek settlement founded on the coast of Adriatic many thousand years ago.
 Living in that time was full of difficulties, and naming a newly founded settlement was one of them.
 Greeks as Greeks, always having a philosopher at hand to give his advice, looked around and saw the slopes of the mountains around rich on Aspalathos, Weaver's broom, plant that was widely used in the rope-and honey making.
 Thus, the name staid and glued on the settlements around rising and falling through the centuries.
 Spalatum, Spalato, Spalatrum, Spalathensis, Aspalathon, Aspalatuo, Spalati, Spljet, all variations of the name Aspalathos, have come to nowadays Split.